 numbers, you may hear “If this call has been placed to legal counsel, please

 hang up and notify the Sheriff’s Office at 602-876-1202.”
 In this situation, do

 not accept the call and notify our office immediately.
 The new telephone number

 will be verified with the State Bar of Arizona and added to the Legal Telephone

 It is possible for inmate calls to be made to the cell phone of an attorney.

-However, an account with VAC must be established by using the information in the
+However, an account with GTL must be established by using the information in the

 section above that covers personal calls.
 It is important to note that those

 calls, and most other calls to non-published attorney telephone numbers, do

 not

 fall into the category of “Legal Outgoing Calls”, and therefore they will be